shivanshdave/2020-432/projects/project1/README.md

 ## The Nine Parts of Your Proposal

+*Title*: Your project should have a meaningful title (not 432 Proposal) but rather something describing your actual data and plans.
+Please keep the title to no more than 85 characters, including spaces.

-The nine pieces of information we should find in the Markdown and HTML versions of your proposal are:
+The nine pieces of information we should find in the Markdown and HTML versions of your proposal (with the section names we prefer in **bold**)
+are:

-1. Complete information on the source of the data: how did you get it, how was it gathered, by whom, in what setting, for what purpose, and using what sampling strategy.
+1.  **Data Source** Complete information on the source of the data: how did you get it, how was it gathered, by whom, in what setting, for what purpose, and using what sampling strategy.
-2. Code to load the raw `.csv` file into a tibble, and tidy/clean up the data to be useful for your modeling work.
+2.  **Loading and Tidying the Data** Code to load the raw `.csv` file into a tibble, and tidy/clean up the data to be useful for your modeling work.
-3. A listing of the tibble, with all variables correctly imported (via your code) as the types of variables (factor/integer/numeric, etc.) that you need for modeling.
+3.  **Listing of the Tibble** A listing of the tibble, with all variables correctly imported (via your code) as the types of variables (factor/integer/numeric, etc.) that you need for modeling.
     Be sure that your listing specifies the number of rows and number of columns in your tidy data set.
+This should be a listing, not a glimpse or anything else.
-4. A description (one or two sentences) of who or what the subjects (rows) are in your data set.
+4.  **The Subjects** A description (one or two sentences) of who or what the subjects (rows) are in your data set.
-5. A code book, which provides, for each variable in your tibble, the following information:
+5.  **The Code Book** A code book, which provides, for each variable in your tibble, the following information:
       - The name of the variable used in your tibble
       - The type of variable (binary, multi-categorical, quantitative)
       - The details for each variable